-Characterized compound as a stable free radical by good of the spare electron delocalization over the molecule as a whole can be interpreted as DPPH (Sagar & Singh, 2011).
-The working principle of this method is a process of reducing free radical of DPPH compounds because of antioxidants.
-Antioxidant activity is expressed by 50% Inhibition Concentration or $IC{50}$ , namely the sample concentration that can reduce DPPH radical compounds by 50%.
-The $IC{50}$ grade is obtained from the x grade after replacing y with 50 (Katrin & Bendra, 2015).
+DPPH is characterized as a stable free radical by virtue of the delocalisation of the spare electron over the molecule as a whole (Sagar & Singh, 2011).
+The working principle of this method is the process of reducing DPPH free radical compounds by antioxidants.
+Antioxidant activity is expressed by an Inhibition Concentration of 50% or IC ${50}$, namely the concentration of the sample that can reduce DPPH radicals by 50%.
+The IC ${50}$ value is obtained from the x value after replacing y with 50 (Katrin & Bendra, 2015).

 Antioxidants an important role in order for the body to avoid the bad effects caused by free radicals.
-Thereare two main types of antioxidants, namely primary and secondary antioxidants.
+There are two main types of antioxidants, namely primary and secondary antioxidants.
 Both have different mechanisms of action.
-Primary antioxidants scavengefree radicals and provide a hydrogen atom or electronto stabilize the free radical.
-On the other hand, secondary antioxidants work by suppressing the formation of free radicals which then prevent oxidative damage (Hue, Boyce, & Somasundram, 2012).
-The research results on the antioxidant activity of flowers, stems and leaves kecombrang are presented in Table 2.
+Primary antioxidants scavenge free radicals and provide a hydrogen atom or electron to stabilize the free radical.
+On the other hand, secondary antioxidants work by suppressing the formation of free radicals which then prevent oxidative damage (Hpp., Boyce, & Somasundram, 2012).
+The results of research on the antioxidant activity of flowers, stems and leaves kecombrang are presented in Table 2.